Religion in Scouting: Scouts Australia

+I promise that I will do my best, To do my duty to my God, and To the King of Australia, To help other people, And to live by the Scout Law.."

 Girl Guides Australia

 In 2012, the promise was reworded to have to "develop my beliefs" instead of a direct reference to God.

 The Scout Association in the United Kingdom

 The Scout Association of the United Kingdom allows members of any religion, or no religion at all.
 Leaders, like all members, are not expected to be a member of any particular faith nor hold any religious belief of their own.
 They are, however, expected to abide by the Association's religious policy which promotes mutual acceptance of beliefs within the Movement such as by encouraging young Scouts to explore their own beliefs as well as making general provisions and considerations for members, such as giving them advice and guidance and allowing for the observance of religious practices within the Group.
 Previous to January 2014 it was necessary for all members of the Association to hold a faith, however this is no longer the case.
 Scouts of religions other than Christianity can choose from a selection of alternatively worded promises.
 Scouts of no religion can choose to make a promise that replaces "duty to God" with "to uphold our Scout values" followed by "to do my duty to the Queen".
-Any member making their Promise can choose which version of the Promise they wish to do.
+Any member making their Promise can choose which version of the Promise they wish to use.

 The change in policy followed a consultation conducted in 2012 to gauge support among members for an alternate atheist Scout promise, removing the invocation of a deity.
 At the same time, the Guide Association, the parallel movement which began two years later, is to launch a consultation about its very similar promise, with views sought on all parts of the wording from early January.
 TSA UK chief commissioner Wayne Bulpitt said religion would remain "a key element" even if a new variant of the promise was approved.
 Julie Bentley, chief executive of the Guide Association, said its consultation would begin on 3 January.